Yoga and Meditation

 A few of the teachers:

-Besides raising my monthly income, and gaining the tools to offer the best nutrition advice to my clients, the journey I went through on a personal level, was incredibly transformative.
+Besides raising my monthly income, and gaining the tools to offer the best nutrition and business development advice to my clients, the journey I went through on a personal level, was incredibly transformative.

 I gained confidence to face my fears, to believe in my message, to start valuing my financial worth and develop programs to reach a broader audience.